2023 Tour Championship: Summary

 Mark Selby and Ryan Day met in the final opening round match.
 After Selby had taken the first two frames, Day made a maximum break in the third.
 This was Day's third competitive maximum break and was the highest of the tournament.
 However, Selby still led 6–2 after the afternoon session.
 Selby won the first two frames of the evening session to extend his lead to 8–2.
 Day then won five of the next six frames to reduce Selby's lead to 9–7 before Selby won the match in the 17th frame after a break of 77.
-Day made a in the 15th frame, a break of 139.
+Day made a break of 139 in the 15th frame, which was the sixth in a professional tournament.

 The semi-finals were played on 31 March and 1 April.
 Wilson won the first four frames against Ding with breaks of 78, 130, 59 and 103, making 404 points without reply.
 Ding won frame five, but Wilson made a 115 break to regain his four-frame lead.
 Ding won the next frame with a 86 break before Wilson made his fourth century break of the session to lead 6–2.
 Wilson made two further century breaks to lead 8–2 in the second session, with Ding making one of his own in frame 11.
 Wilson extended his lead to 9–3 after playing a shot too softly when attempting a seventh century break on 83.
 Ding won both of the next two frames, but Wilson made a break of 87 in the 15th frame to win the match 10–5.
 Overall, Wilson made six century breaks, one short of the record for a best-of-19 frames match held by Ding, Stephen Hendry and Judd Trump.
 Wilson commented that his recent issues off the table being improved had "freed the shackles" of his performance during the match.